solo-io/smerf/README.md

 ### Environment Variables

 `NUM_NS`: The number of namespaced app instances, defaults to 1.
-`ROLLOUT_TIMEOUT`: The amount of time to wait for each app instance, defaults to 5m for 5-minutes.
+`ROLLOUT_TIMEOUT`: The amount of time to wait for each app deployment to rollout, defaults to 5m for 5-minutes.

-## Run the Load Generator
+## Run the Load Generators

 The `scripts/run-loadgen.sh` script automates the creation of vegeta deployment used to generate load against the test app.

 ### Environment Variables

 `NUM_NS`: The number of namespaced vegeta instances, defaults to 1.
-`ROLLOUT_TIMEOUT`: The amount of time to wait for each vegeta instance, defaults to 5m for 5-minutes.
+`ROLLOUT_TIMEOUT`: The amount of time to wait for each vegeta deployment to rollout, defaults to 5m for 5-minutes.